andrewmalta13/evolutionaryAlgorithms/writeup/final_report/Malta_AMTH491_Report.md

 Outside of improvements to code readability, this paradigm allows the programmer to abstract away how the fitnesses are being computed.
 More specifically, it allows the programmer to decide if they want to parallelize this computation, which they often might, without having the parallelization code to have to touch the implementation of the optimization routine.

 ### WinnerES
-WinnerES is a basic template for a evolutionary algorithm with a simplified update step of just choosing the best child from the generation and using it as the starting point of the next generation.
-This is not great for a number of reasons, but it could work for some simple tasks as I saw.
-In other words this can be thought of as a randomized sampling of directions on the objective function to approximate the gradient at your current parameter vector.
+WinnerES is a basic template for a evolutionary algorithm with an update step in which it chooses the best child from the generation and uses it as the starting point of the next generation.
+This is not great for a number of reasons, but it works for some simple tasks and provides a simplified view of how an evolutionary algorithm works.

+If you wanted to interpret it slightly more mathematically, this algorithm can be seen as taking a randomized sampling of directions on the objective function to approximate the gradient at your current parameter vector.
 The larger your generation size, n, the better your approximation of the gradient gets, but the longer the computation takes per step.

 ### Pseudocode for WinnerES